 Loneliness can feel different for everyone.
 You may choose to be alone and live happily without much contact with other people, while others may find the lack of contact a lonely experience.

-Unfortunately, at this time of year, Christmas does not always bring joy to everyone.
+Unfortunately, Christmas does not always bring joy to everyone.
+It can be difficult for anyone, at any stage in their life.
 The pressures of social occasions, gift buying and the remainder of the loss of loved ones can lead many to feel depressed and isolated.

 Loneliness is not a mental illness but can lead you to feel sad and isolated which can sometimes lead to depression.
 Common symptoms of depression are restlessness, irritability, feeling worthless and finding no enjoyment in activities.
 There are many reasons why some may feel lonely, for example, this could be the first Christmas without a loved one, unable to travel to see family members or have had a tough year.